mct-integrations/Zoomage.js/README.md

 Licence
 ------------
 (c) 2016 YHSPY
-This code may be freely distributed under the MIT License
+This code may be freely distributed under the MIT License.